 All of our teachers receive training to deliver the Sounds~Write phonics programme.
 Sounds~Write takes children through systematic, incremental steps to teach children the 44 sounds in the English language and their multiple spellings.

 At Burfield Academy, we provide a high-quality science education that provides children with the foundations to understand the world around them, through biology, chemistry and physics.
-Our approach to teaching science follows our very own science paradigm which places knowledge and enquiry at the centre of the learning.
+This begins in EYFS when children identify common animals and name arts of plats, to studying evolution and plant reproduction in year 6.
+Our approach to teaching science follows our science paradigm which places knowledge and enquiry at the centre of the learning.
 Through investigations, we develop our children’s scientific skills of predicting, observing and recording data.
 This aids our children to apply the knowledge learnt to formulate a conclusion.

 At Burfield Academy, our children’s personal development is important to us.
 They will learn about the society they live in and how to make healthy lifestyle choices, all while becoming equipped with essential values such as kindness, tolerance and respect.
 Across the curriculum, the texts our children study are thoughtfully chosen to ensure they are exposed to a variety of cultures and beliefs.
 As a Rights Respecting School, the children will learn what their rights are and how their actions can affect the rights of others.